seedstack/website/content/docs/seed/configuration.md

 * `injectDefault`: only applies when the configuration node is missing and `mandatory` is false.
 If true a default value will be injected; if false the field will be left as-is allowing to customize the default value.

-Note that you can map tree nodes , without defining configuration classes:
+If you don't want to define configuration objects, you can still map individual tree nodes:

 ```java
 public class SomeClass {